 When you are in the city something chances, it is almost like the rules change; your expectations change.
 The ways that you interact with someone in the suburbs is totally different from the way you interact with that same person in the city.
 If someone were to bite you in the suburbs, you would have stopped what you are doing, told the manager, called the police, probably told the town paper and altered everyone that you know about this problem.
 In the city however it goes like this; someone bites you, you stop, you roll your eyes, maybe curse at them, and then continue on with your day.
 I cannot even fault the woman who was infected because it is the way that I, as well as almost every other New Yorker, would have handled this situation.
 This book works so well because it is so true to its setting.
 It is the way that New Yorkers would have interacted and while it might shock some who don’t know NYC, it is a complete and total representation of life in the city.

-As a communication major with a specialization in media, I often think about what it would look like in a movie or television show.
+As a communication major with a specialization in media, I often think about what something might like in a movie or television show when reading books in class.
 This idea has always been something I think about because the way that a scene is written in a book is so different from the way that it is written in a script that it can often change the way that we feel about the setting, the characters, and the scene in general.
-This really came to mind when we were discussing Clay’s Arc.
+This really came to mind when we were discussing Clay’s Ark.
 Read more

 When I found out that we were going to be reading Zulus in this class, I couldn’t tell if I was excited or annoyed.
 Maybe it was because I had read it before that I thought this was going to be a breeze or maybe it was the fact that I had read it before that I knew it was going to be a difficult book to get through, for a second time.
 But holding the same book in my hand that I did last year, reading the same words that I had done just a year ago, I feel as though I am reading a completely different book.
 Read more